latchbio/latch/docs/source/subcommands.md

     └── __init__.py
 ```

-This template workflow is ready for registration (see below).
+This example workflow is ready for registration (see below).

 ## `latch register`